AdobeDocs/experience-manager-65.en/help/assets/video.md

 ## Quick Start: Videos {#quick-start-videos}

 The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Dynamic Media.
-After each step are cross-references to topic headings where you can find more information.
+After each step, there are cross-references to topic headings where you can find more information.

 >[!NOTE]
 >
->Before you work with video in Dynamic Media, make sure that your AEM administrator has already enabled and configured Dynamic Media Cloud Services in either Dynamic Media - Scene7 mode or Dynamic Media - Hybrid mode.
+>Before you work with video in Dynamic Media, make sure that your Adobe Experience Manager administrator has already enabled and configured Dynamic Media Cloud Services in either Dynamic Media - Scene7 mode or Dynamic Media - Hybrid mode.
 >
 >* See [Configuring Dynamic Media Cloud Services](/help/assets/config-dms7.md#configuring-dynamic-media-cloud-services) in Configuring Dynamic Media - Scene7 mode and [Troubleshooting Dynamic Media - Scene7 mode](/help/assets/troubleshoot-dms7.md).
 >